Can I Donate Blood If I’m On Antibiotics? | Essential Blood Facts

 • Your current health status.

-This saves time and avoids unnecessary travel if deferral applies.
+This saves time and avoids unnecessary travel if a temporary deferral applies.

 The Importance of Honesty in Blood Donation Screening

-Honest answers during screening protect both you and recipients by preventing transfusion-transmitted infections and ensuring high-quality blood supply.
+Honest answers during screening protect both you and recipients by helping centers identify situations where donation should be delayed.

-Blood centers rely heavily on self-reporting because many infectious risks aren’t detectable through routine testing alone.
+Blood centers rely heavily on self-reporting because not every possible illness can be ruled out by testing alone.

-If deferred temporarily due to antibiotic use or illness history, remember it’s only a short wait before you can safely help others again.
+If deferred temporarily due to antibiotic use or illness history, remember it’s usually a short wait before you can safely help others again.

 The Bigger Picture: Why These Rules Exist